safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/reference/StripePack.md

 ## Reference

-The `StripePack` allows users to use the Stripe Crypto OnRamp services with Safe.
+The `StripePack` allows users to use the Stripe Crypto Onramp services with Safe.

 This pack provides a customizable widget for users to purchase cryptocurrencies using Stripe services and it can be rendered in a DOM node on a webpage.